clubbrocoli/pld-practicas/GDD.md

 Controles de mando -> Movimiento joystics solo movimiento.
 Dash -> L1/X
 Proyectil -> R1/Cuadrao

-## Requerimientos de técnicas
-Game controls—Provide an overview of the controls.
-List specific moves the player will be doing, but don’t go into detail on the actual moves … yet.
-Show an image of a controller, touchscreen, or keyboard with corresponding control mapping.

 ## Pantalla de inicio
 Título guapo guerra de abrazos.